dskard/hl-tt-webapps-1/README.md

-# Spirograph
-## A Node.js web application using Express Framework and EJS templating system
+# Spirograph: A Node.js web application using Express Framework and EJS Templates

 ### Requirements